Salt & Wind Travel

 This recipe is pretty straightforward to make.
 However, there are a few keys to making it a success:

-• Use a large pan: There are a lot of ingredients in this recipe so you’ll want to pull out your largest pan.
+• Use a large pan: This recipe has many ingredients, so you’ll want to pull out a large skillet.
 I recommend a 12-inch frying pan or a large braiser pan like this.

 • Don’t skip the lemon and olive oil step: This step provides a ton of flavor, so make sure you let the lemons and garlic cook long enough that the olive oil gets infused well.
-However, ensure you don’t cook it so long that the garlic burns and it all becomes bitter.
+However, don’t cook it so long that the garlic burns and becomes bitter.

-• Use good quality white wine: As we’ve said before, if you wouldn’t drink it, don’t cook with it.
-The only other note about wine is that you want something fresh and not too fruity or oaky because you want the wine to complement, not overwhelm, the other flavors.
+• Use good quality white wine: As we’ve said before, don’t cook with it if you don’t drink it.
+The only other note about wine is that you want something fresh and not too fruity or oaky because you want the wine to complement or overwhelm the different flavors.

-• Taste the sauce: The sauce for this dish is pretty simple so you want to make sure you maximize the flavor without it being out of balance.
+• Taste the sauce: The sauce for this dish is pretty simple, so you want to ensure you maximize the flavor without it being out of balance.
 If you have accumulated juices from the chicken, go ahead and add them.
-However, if you have accumulated juices from the lemons and garlic, taste that before adding it to make sure it’s not too sour as it could throw everything out of balance.
+However, if you have accrued lemon juice and garlic, taste that before adding it to ensure it’s not too sour, as it could throw everything out of balance.

-• Add the basil just before serving: Hot ingredients and fresh basil is a formulas for wilted, blackened herbs, so don’t add the basil until you’re ready to serve the dish.
+• Add the basil just before serving: Hot ingredients and fresh basil are a formula for wilted, blackened herbs, so don’t add the basil until you’re ready to serve the dish.

 How To Serve This Dish

-The ingredients for this dish are available year-round so you can serve it any time you’d like.
-But I’m a fan of cooking it during spring when it’s no longer cold but not quite hot out.
+The ingredients for this dish are available year-round, so you can serve it any time you’d like.
+But I’m a fan of cooking it in spring when it’s no longer cold but not quite hot.
+If you want to mix it up, you could add capers for a twist on piccata.
+Or even some red pepper flakes for a bit of heat.

-Serve this with roasted potatoes or over polenta for a complete meal.
+Serve this with roasted potatoes, over polenta, or rice for a complete meal.
 It’s also delicious with a simple green salad topped with balsamic vinegar, olive oil, and some shavings of good cheese.

 One-Pot Lemon-Garlic Basil Artichoke Chicken Recipe